-- 2 The Limburg Soil Erosion Model (LISEM) is an event-based spatially distributed and - 3 physically based model.
-It was originally developed to simulate the effect of local measures - 4 on soil loss in the province of Limburg in the Netherlands.
-The theoretical framework of the - 5 model has been described in detail in e.g. De Roo et al. (1996a) and Jetten (2002).
-In the - 6 model, RR is used to calculate surface storage in micro-depressions.
-In this study, the erosion - 7 model was run using the different average RR values resulting from each measurement - 8 method and the simulated hydrographs at the sub-catchment outlet were compared.
-By - 9 assessing how well the hydrographs of the rain event fitted the hydrograph obtained with the - 10 RR measured with TLS, the accuracy of each method relative to the TLS was evaluated.
+- micro-depressions before the transport capacity of the runoff is calculated.
+The transport capacity of the runoff together with splash erosion is used to estimate sediment detachment.
+The theoretical framework of the model has been described in detail in e.g. De Roo et al. (1996a) and Jetten (2002).
+Sensitivity analysis of the input parameters showed that the model is most sensitive to the soil saturated hydraulic conductivity, - followed by RR, slope gradient and Manning's n (De Roo et al., 1996b).
+In the model, RR is used to calculate surface storage in micro-depressions.
+In this study, the erosion model was run using the different average RR values resulting from each measurement method and the simulated hydrographs at the sub-catchment outlet were compared.
+By assessing how well the hydrographs of the rain event fitted the hydrograph obtained with the RR measured with TLS, the accuracy of each method relative to the TLS was evaluated.

-2.5.1 Surface storage in LISEM
+5 2.5.1 Surface storage in LISEM

-- 12 In LISEM, ponding on the surface is simulated using the concept of Maximum Depressional - 13 Storage (MDS, cm).
-MDS is defined as the threshold value for a given area above which the - surface micro-depressions will overflow.
-When this value is reached in any cell, each - additional raindrop will directly result in overland runoff out of the cell.
-MDS is related to RR - 16 (Kamphorst et al., 2000) as follows (Eq.
+Surface ponding of precipitation cannot directly be modeled due to lack of high resolution data of the micro-depressions.
+In LISEM, ponding on the surface is simulated using the concept of Maximum Depressional Storage (MDS, cm).
+MDS is defined as the threshold value for a given area above which the surface micro-depressions will overflow.
+When this value is reached in any cell, each additional raindrop will directly result in overland runoff out of the cell.
+MDS is related to RR (Kamphorst et al., 2000) as follows (Eq.
 2):

-$$17 MDS = 0.234RR + 0.01RR^2 + 0.012RR S (2)$$
+$MDS = 0.234RR + 0.01RR^2 + 0.012RR \times S$ ,

-- where RR is random roughness [cm] and S is terrain slope [%].
-As MDS is an expression for - 19 the maximum storage in any given cell it is recognized that some runoff will occur before this - 20 threshold.
-This is modelled using the concept of Start Depressional Storage (SDS, cm) (Eq. - 21 3).
-When the SDS threshold is reached, some runoff occurs from a given cell.
-SDS is - arbitrarily defined to be reached when 10% of a cell is ponded.
+where RR is random roughness [cm] and S is terrain slope [%].
+As MDS is an expres- sion for the maximum storage in any given cell it is recognized that some runoff will occur before this threshold.
+This is modelled using the concept of Start Depressional Storage (SDS, cm).
+When the SDS threshold is reached some runoff occurs from a given cell.
+SDS is arbitrarily defined to be reached when 10% of a cell is ponded.
+The fraction of ponded surface ( $f{DS}$ ) is estimated using Eq.
+(3):